School of Global Studies

 General Education: International

 For advanced students; representative works from various genres of French and Francophone literature.
-Recommended Preparation: Two 300-level French courses.
-Typically offered: Spring, every three years.
+Recommended Preparation: Two 3000-level French courses.
 Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.

 General Education: International

 For advanced students; contemporary social and political institutions in France and the Francophone world, with discussion on topics of current interest.
-Recommended Preparation: Two 300-level French courses.
-(Spring, every three years) Typically Offered: Varies.
+Recommended Preparation: Two 3000-level French courses.
+Typically Offered: Varies.

 For advanced students; representative works from French and Francophone cinema.
-Recommended Preparation: Two 300-level French courses.
-(Spring, every three years)
+Recommended Preparation: Two 3000-level French courses.
+Typically Offered: Varies.

 Tutorial services performed by advanced students under faculty supervision.
-Graded P/F.
+Graded Pass/Fail.

 Prereqs: Department Permission